Kronberg Railway: History

 The Kronberg Railway Company (Cronberger Eisenbahn-Gesellschaft, using the old spelling of Kronberg) opened its 9.8 km-long line from Rödelheim for passengers on 1 November 1874.
 The carriage of freight, which was never great, followed on 1 March 1875.
 The Prussian government had granted a concession for the line on 26 June 1872.
 The purpose of the line was to serve the then already strong tourist traffic from Frankfurt to the Anterior Taunus (Vordertaunus, the now suburbanised foothills of the Taunus near Frankfurt).
-Already numerous wealthy citizens of Frankfurt had established their residence (or second residence) there, leading to steadily growing commuter traffic.
-Soon through trains began running from Frankfurt to Kronberg.
+Numerous wealthy citizens of Frankfurt had already established their residence (or second residence) there, leading to steadily growing commuter traffic.
+Soon, direct trains began running from Frankfurt to Kronberg.

 On 1 January 1914, the company was taken over by the Prussian government and the line became part of the Prussian state railways.

 German Federal Railways established a regular interval timetable in 1954, with services every 30 minutes on the line (as well as on the Homburg line), long before the opening of the Rhine-Main S-Bahn.
 Since 27 September 1970 electric trains have operated on the line.
 On 28 May 1978 the line began to be used by S-Bahn line S4, initially to Hauptwache.